 Course Lecture Apr.
-14- Jun.
-9, Tuesday 8:30~12:00 Special Lecture July, 2015 Seminar for graduate students every 3 or 4 months Journal Club Friday 17:30~18:30
+12- Jun.
+7, Tuesday 8:30~12:00

+Special Lecture July, 2016

+Seminar for graduate students every 3 or 4 months Educational lecture for freshmen Apr.-Jun, Evening

+Journal Club Friday 17:00∼18:00

 Goals of this practice are to understand the etiology, diagnosis, choice of examination, laboratory data, and choice of optimum treatment for the diseases in the oral and maxillofacial region including Cleft Lip and palate, Facial Deformity and Oral and Maxillofacial tumor, and so on.
 Moreover, you can increase the knowledge about surgery using biomaterials and surgical reconstruction with anastomosis technique.